AnyBlok/anyblok_wms_base/doc/design_goals.rst

 while giving downstream applications or libraries the *means* to implement their detailed behaviours.

-Anyblok / Wms Base is actually itself split into several :ref:`components` ("Bloks" in Anyblok speech), of which only ``wms-core`` is mandatory.
+To help with this, Anyblok / Wms Base is actually itself split into several :ref:`components` ("Bloks" in Anyblok speech), of which only ``wms-core`` is mandatory.
-For instance, we have unwritten plans to provide a reservation system, and that will probably take the form of a separate ``wms-reservation`` Blok, at least until we are convinced it's generic enough to land into ``wms-core``, if ever.
+For instance, the reservation system that ships with AnyBlok / Wms Base takes the form of the separate ``wms-reservation`` Blok.
+Even some further developments meant for ``wms-core`` may be first provided as separate Bloks.

 So, in particular, you won't find any user interface within Anyblok / WMS Base.
 Actually we don't want to even assume that the end